palewire/first-news-app/docs/index.rst

     $ touch app.py

-Open it with your text editor and import the Flask basics.
+Open ``app.py`` with your text editor and import the Flask basics.
+You are now writing Python!

 .. code-block:: python